Rentschler and Rhee Dentistry Logo | Best Dentist in Corona

 Emergency Dentistry

 Being taught how to address minor medical emergencies with First Aid is standard practice.
 However, very few of us learn how to manage emergencies that involve our teeth.
 This is unfortunate since it’s often possible to save a tooth when emergencies occur, even if it’s been knocked out.
-Dentistry Done Right is available to help new patients and existing members of our patient family when emergencies occur.
+Rentschler and Rhee Dentistry is available to help new patients and existing members of our patient family when emergencies occur.

 • If you lose your tooth –rinse tooth’s root with water if it’s dirty, being careful to hold it by the crown.
 Carefully place it back in its socket, or place it in milk.
 Bring it to the dentist immediately.